mrothenbuecher/zpl-rest/README.md

 - a simple graphical user interface for this REST-API
 - you can use mustache in your ZPL-Code
 - you can preview the result of your ZPL-Code
+- you can test print your ZPL-Code
+- you can review and reprint printjobs
 - you can use placeholder in your ZPL labels (${varname}) which will be replaced through the API e.g.:
 ```ZPL
 ^XA